 How do I know if it’s a cold or the flu?
 Cold symptoms are staggered: sore throat, then runny nose/sneezing, then cough.
 A cold will usually last about 5 days.
 Flu symptoms come all at once, are more severe, and come with a fever, chills and aches.
 The typical flu can last 5 or more days, but the fatigue and weakness can last up to 3 weeks.

-Viruses cause our most common ailments, from flu to stomach bug.
+Viruses cause our most common ailments, from flu, a stomach bug to our latest concern COVID-19.
 Viruses are highly contagious and are transmitted via touch, or in some cases, through airborne particles that are inhaled.
 For the most part, viruses live for shorter periods outside of the body than other microorganisms, especially on porous surfaces such as cloth.
 However, almost all viruses are illness-causing (there are very few benign viruses), so eliminating or destroying them right away is paramount.

 In contrast, RSV, or respiratory syncytial virus, can survive on hands for an hour or more, and up to 5 hours on counter tops.
 This is a very, very common cause for flu-like symptoms, and can be especially dangerous to children and older adults.
 The sick adult is highly contagious for the first 8 days, while children and babies can be contagious up to three weeks.The flu virus, like the cold virus, is most contagious during the first 15 minutes, and only survives 5 minutes on hands.
 However, it can survive for many hours in droplets of water in the air, especially at warmer temperatures.
 Parainfluenza, the cause of croup in young children, can survive 10 hours on hard surfaces and 4 hours on soft surfaces (cloth, for example).